Rhythmic gymnastics: Apparatus

 The rope is made from hemp or a similar synthetic material; it can be knotted and have anti-slip material at the ends, but it does not have handles.
-The fundamental requirements of a rope routine include leaping and skipping.
+Rope elements include skipping over the apparatus and wrapping it around the body.
 In 2011, the FIG decided to eliminate the use of rope in senior individual rhythmic gymnastics competitions.
 It is still sometimes seen in junior group competition.